David Crank explains the purpose of Quiverfull child bearing this way:

 If I draw a graph of what he say, it seems, at first glance, like this is a workable plan to “see strong Christian influences and witness, and a major reduction in pornography, gambling”, etc. In this diagram, every square represents 2 million people:

 But note that the amount of unbelievers/ nominal believers are not actually decreasing.
 There is as many unbelievers in generation #3 as in generation #0!
 Instead of a strong witness, the focus on witnessing to unbelievers was lost in favor of child rearing.
-Pornography and homosexuality and these other things was not decreased.
-90 million unbelievers/ nominal Christians will include as many homosexuals,* porn watchers, etc. in a country where the 90 million is a minority, as in one where they are not.
+Pornography and homosexuality* and these other things were not decreased.
+90 million unbelievers/ nominal Christians will include as much “pornography, immorality, gambling, misuse of drugs and alcohol, homosexuality, and a host of other evils” in a country where the 90 million is a minority, as in one where they are not.

 God called us to proclaim the gospel to the whole world.
 What would he say to those who make their own babies and reach only them with the gospel?
 If it is not the will of God that anyone goes lost, then I could imagine Him grieving over a callous projection in which Christians become, in Crank’s own words, “the actual voting majority”**– but in which Christians are not bringing in anyone from outside their families to become part of God’s family.